 President & CEO

-"The development of digital secure, reliable and convenient services is the priority strategy of ACLEDA Securities Plc. to generate the multi-source of incomes in the competitive securities market in 2020 and the following years."
+"The development of electronically infrastructure and automatic systems to serve and provide investors with the fastest and convenient services is a strategic objective of ACLEDA Securities Plc. in 2021 and the following years."

-Performance in 2019

-Competitive Environment
+Performance in 2020 Competitive Environment